Anoopjmohamed/Feasibility-of-AI-driven-CNC-machine-control/README.md

 # Feasibility study to control the CNC machine using AI modelling.

-This Porject is performed as part of my MSc degree.
 The aim of the project is to determine the fault daignosis and motion control of a 3 axis CNC machine based on the fault diagnosis to be performed solely based on the AI modelling.

 # Stage1: